eciuperc/Automatic_Sudoku_Solver/README.md

 - (Only if you choose to calculate every solution) To display only the number of solutions, or also display what the solutions are.

 To create it, I translated in C++ code the way I proceed when I solve a Sudoku, which is the following:
-- Check if there is a line, column or box where a number can be in only one place.
+- Check if there is a line, a column or a box where a number can be in only one place.
 For example, in the image below, we can't have a 1 in the red boxes, so we have a 1 in the upper-right cell.
 <img src="Screenshots/Sudoku_illustration.jpg" width="333" height="333">